-Mr. Kelly has held various positions of responsibility with Activision Blizzard since 1991, including serving as a director of the Company since July 1995, the co-chairman of our Board from October 1998 until October 2013 and chairman of our Board since 2013.
+Mr. Kelly has held various positions of responsibility with Activision Blizzard since 1991, including serving as a director of the Company since July 1995, the Co-Chairman of our Board from October 1998 until October 2013 and the Chairman of our Board since 2013.
 In addition, Mr. Kelly is the co-founder of the Call of Duty Endowment, a trustee of NewYork-Presbyterian Hospital and the founder and chairman of the Juvenile Diabetes Cure Alliance.
 Mr. Kelly holds a B.A. degree in accounting from Rutgers University and a J.D. degree from Fordham University School of Law.

 Mr. Kotick has been a Director and Chief Executive Officer of Activision, Inc. since February 1991 until July 2008, when he became Chief Executive Officer of Activision Blizzard in connection with the combination of Activision and Vivendi Games.

 By merging Activision, Inc.'s top selling portfolio of console and handheld games with Blizzard Entertainment's leading PC and online subscription franchises, Activision Blizzard is the largest, most profitable pure-play interactive entertainment software publisher in the world with leading market positions across every major category of the rapidly growing interactive entertainment software industry.

 In addition to his responsibilities as Chief Executive Officer of Activision Blizzard, Mr. Kotick is also a member of the Board of Directors for The Coca-Cola Company, a member of the Board of Trustees for The Center for Early Education and he is Chairman of the Committee of Trustees at the Los Angeles County Museum of Art, where he serves as Vice Chairman of the Board of Directors.
 In addition, Mr. Kotick is the founder and co-chairman of the Call of Duty Endowment.